S-T-Full-Text-Knowledge-Mining/SSCI-BERT/README.md

 ## Cited

 - If our content is helpful for your research work, please quote our research in your article.
-- If you want to quote our research, you can use this url (https://github.com/S-T-Full-Text-Knowledge-Mining/SSCI-BERT) as an alternative before our paper is published.
+- If you want to quote our research, you can use this url ([SsciBERT: A Pre-trained Language Model for Social Science Texts ](https://arxiv.org/abs/2206.04510)) as an alternative before our paper is published.

 ## Disclaimer